halfd/HackAirHoodie/README.md

 # HackAirHoodie

-Arduino code to read input from strech sensor and control LEDs.
+Arduino code to read input from stretch sensor and control LEDs.